ChandlerEx/Projects/SoilMonitor/README.md

 # Soil Monitor
-My wife waqs given a succulent as a gift, but she was worried about overwatering it - a commn way to kill a succulent.
+My wife got a succulent as a gift, but she was worried about overwatering it - a common way to kill a succulent!
 So, to help, I decided to build a soil monitor and configure it specifically for succulents.

-The result is a battery-powered soil moisture monitor with a clear OLED display and ultra-low power sleep mode.
+<br>The result is a battery-powered soil moisture monitor with a clear OLED display and ultra-low power sleep mode.
 Designed to be compact and dead-simple for plant lovers who just want to know when to water.
+<br>This project features sensor calibration & analog input, power management, embedded UI design, and PCB-free low-power prototyping

 # Project Goal
-A compact, effective monitor for soil moisture with
+A compact, effective monitor for soil moisture coded in Arduino-style C++ with:
-  A simple, low power display that shows
+- A simple, low power display that shows
-      Moisture percentage
+  - Moisture percentage
-      What to do with that info (Showing 'OK' or 'Needs water' depending on moisture) A battery icon that conveys visually how much power remains A percentage display cpnveying how much power remains A 3.7 V LiPo (charged via USB-C) for wireless power A sleep mode that saves battery after inactivity and powers down much of the internals A wake button to instantly get the onitor ready for work Accurate soil readings via capacitive sensor
+  - What to do with that info (Showing 'OK' or 'Needs water' depending on moisture)
+  - A battery icon that conveys visually how much power remains
+  - A percentage display cOnveying how much power remains
+- A 3.7 V LiPo (charged via USB-C) for wireless power
+- A sleep mode that saves battery after inactivity and powers down much of the internals
+- A wake button to instantly get the onitor ready for work
+- Accurate soil readings via capacitive sensor
-  A tiny SoC to run the show (the Seeed Studio XIAO nRF52840 which is ~18mm X 21mm) Recharge capability (built into the nRF52840)
+- A tiny SoC to run the show (the Seeed Studio XIAO nRF52840 which is ~18mm X 21mm)
+- Recharge capability (built into the nRF52840)

 # Wiring